nansencenter/DAPPER/dapper/mods/QG/f90/README.md

 ### This `f90` directory

-contains Fortran-90 code for the QG model for building
+...contains Fortran-90 code for the QG model for building

-1. a python extension module `py_mod`
+1. A python extension module `py_mod`
-2. a standalone program
+2. A standalone program

 DAPPER only requires `py_mod` (also to generate initial sample).
 Both require an `f90` compiler (tested with `g95` and `gfortran`).